phaseloop/3DLocksmith/README.md

 Precise printing is a domain of resin printers (SLA) - you've probably seen tiny and detailed figurines created on those.

 While SLA printers are cheaper than most FDM (filament) printers, they are much harder to use - resin vapours are toxic and require proper ventilattion and protection equipment (mask, gloves, etc).
-In the long run - resin is also more expensive than regular filament.
+In the long run - resin is also more expensive than regular filament and more brittle (unless you buy high-strength resin).

 Don't worry though - FDM printers are precise enough for many keys to work fine.
 For other keys - we can use multiple hacks to make printer more precise or redesign the keys so they are easier to print but still open a lock.